lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 > This is a **fork** of the [community add-on][community_addon]!
 >
 > Changes:
+>   - Release unreleased changes from community add-on:
 >     - Update tailscale/tailscale to v1.64.0
 >     - Fix tag name validation regex
 >   - Release unmerged changes from community add-on:
 >     - Optionally copy Tailscale Proxy's certificate files to /ssl folder